AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/scripts/README.md

 5. `run-infercnv.R`: This script is used to run [`InferCNV`](https://github.com/broadinstitute/inferCNV/wiki) on a processed `SingleCellExperiment` object.
 `InferCNV` is run with a gene cutoff of 0.1 and all other default settings.
-The heatmap (saved as `.png`), full object from running `InferCNV` and a table with cell by CNV information are saved to a `results_dir` specified at the commmand line.
+The heatmap (saved as `.png`), full object from running `InferCNV` and a table with cell by CNV information are saved to a `results_dir` specified at the command line.

 All other intermediate files are saved to a `scratch_dir`, which by default is `scratch/infercnv/{library_id}`.